puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 ![Kaseicoin](https://user-images.githubusercontent.com/86034323/142831784-c98e2661-61b2-457e-a6c2-f51d3dbf347f.png)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+**DISCLAIMER:**

-**DISCLAIMER:** This is just a college project with an assumption of some hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
-The content/code mentioned below is just for education purpose only & its not a financial advice.
+This is just a college project with an assumption of some hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
+The content/code mentioned below is just for education purpose only & it's not a financial advice.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **GIVEN SITUATION:** After waiting for years and passing several tests, I have been selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
 As a prominent Fintech Professional, I am chosen to lead a project to develop a Monetary System for the new Mars colony.
 I have decided to base this new monetary system on Blockchain Technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)